 A length of gold card was cut half way down the width and cut strips.
 The card supporting the structure very well and was able to hold its own, whereas the previous samples were unstable.
 The same technique was used but included slots to bend the strips over to form the second structure.
 SUCCESSFUL

-The first sample was made using shiny card.
-Cuts were made half way across the width and curled using scissors.
-This was quite effective.
+The first sample used shiny card.
+Cuts were made half way across the width and curled using scissors and was quite effective.
 The second was cut into triangles with cut edges.
-Again was successful but was very different from the curled sample.
+Again was successful but was flatter in design.
 SUCCESSFUL

 51 PAPER 52 METALLIC ‘PAPER’